-You can be arrested for a DUI in the state of California if your blood alcohol level (BAC) is 0.08% or more.
-A DUI charge picked up in the state of California can end up costing more than you think.
+You can be arrested for a DUI in California if your blood alcohol level (BAC) is 0.08% or more.
+A DUI charge picked up in California can cost more than you think.

 A DUI conviction may easily be one of the most expensive misdemeanors you can incur in the State of California.
-In fact, the average cost of a DUI here is $10,000 to $15,000.
+The average cost of a DUI here is $10,000 to $15,000.
 That’s why it’s important to get a criminal defense lawyer who may be able to get your charges reduced or dropped.

-In addition to the stress a DUI charge can carry, it is certainly an expensive crime as well.
-For a first-time offense, the total cost is likely to add up to well over $10,000.
-That is in a situation where no one gets hurt, and there are no medical bills involved.
+In addition to the stress a DUI charge can carry, it is also an expensive crime.
+For a first-time offense, the total cost will likely add up to well over $10,000.
+That is in a situation where no one gets hurt, and no medical bills are involved.
 The costs for a DUI resulting in an injury can increase astronomically.

-You’re probably wondering where all of the different charges come from to make up that price tag.
-Here’s a quick breakdown of the typical costs involved with an average DUI.
+You’re probably wondering where the different charges come from to make up that price tag.
+Here’s a quick breakdown of the typical costs of an average DUI.
 Again, this is for a conviction in which no one gets hurt:

 - Car insurance – Your rates can increase for three years due to a DUI in California.
 On average, that increase is over $3,000 annually.

-- Impound fees – These include towing and storage fees that can add up to about $700.
+- Impound fees include towing and storage fees that can add up to about $700.

 - DUI programs – These classes can be court-ordered, and you will have to pay for them out of your pocket.
 An average course costs about $650.